ArjanCodes/examples/hypothesis_testing/README.md

 ## Intro

 Testing your software is really important.
 At least, if you want happy customers.
 There's a lot of different ways to test software, in particular, it's quite common to start with writing unit tests.
 Unit tests are great, but writing them is a lot of work.
 And the bigger your codebase becomes, the more time you have to spend writing and maintaining your tests.
-It's not uncommon that the testing code is more lines than that actual application code.
+It's not uncommon that the testing code has way more lines than the actual application code.
 And if you're not careful, developing and releasing new features is going to become really hard, to a point where you feel like even a minor change is going to involve a lot of development work.

 There might be a way out of this, by looking at other ways to test software.
 One in particular that I find really interesting is property-based testing.
 I'm going to show you how to do this in Python, using the honestly, awesome Hypothesis package.